top of page

 15. Stress and Fatigue Management

-Workplace stress and fatigue impact safety and productivity.
+Workplace stress and fatigue can impact safety and productivity.
 Discuss recognizing stress symptoms, prioritizing tasks, maintaining work-life balance, relaxation techniques, and fostering a supportive work environment.

 Making Safety Meetings More Effective